coatyio/coaty-examples/remote-operations/js/README.md

 > these filters again, remove the QR Code from the context filter by clicking
 > the "clear" button.
 >
-> **Tip**: To force errors to be returned by a remote operation, turn on the
-> "Light defect" switch in the light UI or select the invalid "black" color from
-> the color palette in the light control UI.
+> **Tip**: Alternatively, you can limit the context filter to a specific light
+> by clicking on the light's QR Code or by scanning the QR Code (with your
+> mobile device).
+On both cases, a new light control UI is opened with the
+> corresponding operation context.
 >
 > **Tip**: You can also start several light control UIs simultaneously to
 > demonstrate a decentralized lighting control system by clicking the "NEW LIGHT
 > CONTROL" button in the action bar.
->
-> **Tip**: For debugging and introspection, you can start the Coaty broker in
-> verbose mode (`npm run broker:verbose`), so that all message subscriptions and
-> published messages are traced in the console window.
 >
 > **Tip**: The number of currently active Coaty agents for light UIs and light
 > control UIs is displayed in the footer bar.